-As the Shares of the Company were not listed on the Stock Exchange during the year ended December 31, 2020, related rules under the Model Code that Directors shall observe did not apply to the Company during that period.
-Having made specific enquiries of all Directors, each of the Directors has confirmed that he/she has complied with the required standards as set out in the Model Code for the period from the Listing Date to the date of this report.
-In addition, the Company is not aware of any non-compliance of the Model Code by the senior management members or relevant employees of the Group for the period from the Listing Date to the date of this report.
+Having made specific enquiries of all Directors, each of the Directors has confirmed that he/she has complied with the required standards as set out in the Model Code during the Relevant Period.
+In addition, the Company is not aware of any non-compliance of the Model Code by the senior management members or relevant employees of the Group during the Relevant Period.